denniesia/beaunity/README.md

 This project is built using a modern Django stack, designed for scalability, performance, and developer productivity.
 Below are the core components integrated into the application:

 🔐 **User Authentication & JWT Login**
-- Secure user registration, login, and logout functionality supporting both JWT-based stateless authentication and traditional login via username or email for web users.
+- Secure user registration, login, and logout functionality supporting both JWT-based stateless authentication and traditional login via username, email  or Google Account for web users.

 👥 **Join & Follow System**
 - Users can create accounts, join the platform, connect and interact with others.